 You may have two separate phones, one for business and one for personal, one in your personal name, and one in the name of your limited company.

-Of course, keeping things separate like this does make bookkeeping a little simpler.
-However, if both were to be in your personal name, as long as your business one is being used entirely for business, you are able to claim that as an expense—the fact it’s been paid for privately doesn’t change the nature of the usage/ cost.
+However, if both are in your personal name, as long as your business name is used exclusively for business, you can claim them as expenses.
+The fact that they were paid privately doesn’t change the nature of the use or cost.

 Those with one phone for both personal and business usage

-If it’s in your personal name, claiming part of the cost as an expense can be a little more complicated.
-Given the inclusive calls now offered by many providers, it would be difficult to classify which of your business calls have incurred a charge, as many wouldn’t incur a charge per se.
+Given the inclusive calls now offered by many providers, it would not be easy to classify which of your business calls have incurred a charge, as many wouldn’t incur a charge per se.

-It is possible to claim a proportion of the cost as a business expense, usually an appropriate percentage based on your usage split, instead of itemising each call cost.
-For example, if you use the phone half the time for personal and half for business, you can only claim 50% of the cost.
+For example, if you use the phone half the time for personal use and half for business, you can claim only 50% of the cost.

 If you already have a phone contract in your personal name, you can arrange to transfer the contract to your company’s name by arranging this with your network provider.
-However, it’s advisable to ensure you’re clear on the charges and whether having a business tariff would be more costly.

-Our recommendation… If you are using a phone for business and plan on claiming the cost as an expense, take out a phone and contract in your company name – something to consider if you’re nearing the end of your contract and about to renew.
+Our recommendation… If you are using a phone for business and plan on claiming the cost as an expense, take out a phone and contract in your company name – something to consider if you’re nearing the end of your agreement and about to renew.

-For example, a Management Consultant doesn’t need to count their steps each day, track their heart rate and answer calls via their watch in order to fulfil their role, but an App Developer may need to use a smartwatch to understand how the app’s they develop will work on such a device.
+For example, a Management Consultant doesn’t need to count their steps each day, track their heart rate, and answer calls via their watch in order to fulfil their role.

 However, this would create an income tax and an employer’s national insurance charge for the period it is available to you as an employee.